Monday, March 23, 2009

 Much Irish folklore surrounds St. Patrick's Day.
 Not much of it is actually substantiated.

-from a hilltop that drove all the snakes from Ireland.
+Some of this lore includes the belief that Patrick raised people from the dead.
+He also is said to have given a sermon from a hilltop that drove all the snakes from Ireland.
 Of course, no snakes were ever native to Ireland, and some people think this is a metaphor for the conversion of the pagans.
 Though originally a Catholic holy day, St. Patrick's Day has evolved into more of a secular holiday.

 One traditional icon of the day is the shamrock.
 And this stems from a more bona fide Irish tale that tells how Patrick used the three-leafed shamrock to explain the Trinity.
 He used it in his sermons to represent how the Father, the Son, and the Holy Spirit could all exist as separate elements of the same entity.
 His followers adopted the custom of wearing a shamrock on his feast day.